RichMorin/PA_all/PP_Perkian/Pi3_CK_Assy.md

 Once you have the box open, you can inspect and inventory its contents.

 The box contains several items that you should set aside for now.
-These include an inline micro USB power switch, a USB SD card reader, an HDMI cable, and assorted paper items.
+These include an inline Micro-USB power switch, a USB SD card reader, an HDMI cable, and assorted paper items.
 The only items of interest for assembling the kit are three cardstock boxes.
-The heaviest of these contains the micro USB power adapter;
+The heaviest of these contains the Micro-USB power adapter;
 put it aside for the last part of the assembly process.

 There should be a small bag with a zip lock top,